Computations and observations on congruence covering systems: Introduction

 Another famous question, due to Erd\H{o}s and Selfridge, is the existence or nonexistence of a distinct covering system with all odd moduli.
 This question remains open, but for recent progress the interested reader can refer to \cite{BBMST}, \cite{harrington}, \cite{HHM}, and \cite{HSW}.
 Here we have only scratched the surface of the massive covering system literature, focusing on recent results.
 For a more complete survey and list of references, particularly regarding less recent work, refer to \cite{PS} and \cite{zen}.

-The covering system \eqref{origCS} can be modified by replacing the final three congruences with two, yielding the distinct covering system It is noted throughout the literature that \eqref{5CS} is a distinct covering system of minimum cardinality.
-In Section \ref{obs}, we provide explicit case analysis to confirm this assertion, and also address a variety of follow up questions.
-Is \eqref{5CS} in any sense unique in this regard?
-Are there distinct minimal covering systems of every cardinality $k\geq 5$, and is there a straightforward way to produce them?
-In precluding distinct covering systems of cardinality $k\leq 4$, we at times rely on the fact that the reciprocals of the moduli of a covering system must add to at least $1$, but can we find distinct covering systems where this sum is arbitrarily close to $1$?
+The covering system \eqref{origCS} can be modified by replacing the final three congruences with two, yielding It is noted throughout the literature that \eqref{5CS} is a distinct covering system of minimum cardinality.
+In Section \ref{obs}, we provide explicit case analysis to confirm this assertion, and also address some follow-up questions.
 These discussions lead us toward two natural forms of equivalence for distinct covering systems, which we use in our later computational classification efforts.
-Most if not all of the facts discussed for distinct covering systems were previously known, and we include references when available, but we believe some of our expositions and approaches to be original.
-We also provide some pleasing observations about the existence and prevalence of exact covering systems under certain restrictions on the moduli.

-In Section \ref{compsec}, we follow techniques developed by Jenkin and Simpson \cite{JS}, who found distinct covering systems with all composite moduli and minimum cardinality (which turns out to be $20$), to extend our reach with algorithms written in python.
+In Section \ref{compsec}, we follow techniques developed by Jenkin and Simpson \cite{JS}, who found distinct covering systems with all composite moduli and minimum cardinality (which turns out to be $20$), to extend our reach with algorithms written in Python.
 Specifically, we classify all distinct covering systems with at most ten moduli, and group them together based on the two forms of equivalence discussed in Section \ref{obs}.
 In an abridged presentation of our findings, we include representatives of all equivalence classes of distinct minimal covering systems with at most seven moduli, as well a list of the sets of eight moduli that yield distinct minimal covering systems, with counts of how many equivalence classes arise from each set.
 We also provide summary data for $k=9,10$, and include a link to our full lists and code for the interested reader.